UseHover/CodeChallenges/README.md

 Hover's technology requires identifying SIM cards so that the correct USSD and SIM Toolkit services are run on the right networks.
 There is no official and always up-to-date record of networks in every country, so it would be helpful to compare what a user's SIM card is reporting vs what information Hover has listed.

-The Hover Android SDK has a dual-sim library built into it (we are in the process of separating and open-sourcing it).
-It simplifies getting SIM info across different devices and Android versions, even for dual SIM.
+The Hover Android SDK has a dual-sim library built into it (we are in the process of [separating and open-sourcing it](https://github.com/UseHover/MultiSim)).
+It simplifies getting SIM info across different devices and Android versions, especially on dual SIM devices.
 The main API call you need is `Hover.getPresentSims(context)` which returns a list of POJO SimInfo objects.
-Documentation for them can be found in the javadoc.
+Documentation for them can be found in the [javadoc](http://maven.usehover.com/releases/com/hover/android-sdk/1.4.1/android-sdk-1.4.1-javadoc.jar).

-Hover also provides its list of network operators via an HTTP API. http://localhost:3000/api/world_operators
+Hover also provides its list of network operators via a public HTTP API. http://localhost:3000/api/world_operators

 ## User stories

 - As a user I want to see the info reported about my SIM cards
 - As a user I want to compare what Android/the Hover SDK is reporting to what Hover's operator list thinks my SIM card is
 - As a user I want to submit a request to update the information for my SIM card.
-There is no real url for this, but just assume you are delivering some JSON to an endpoint.
+  - There is no real url for this, but just assume you are delivering some JSON to an endpoint.
+The JSON schema should make sense and provide the neccessary info.

 ## Acceptance criteria

 - Does your solution fully meet the user requirements and are any edge cases or errors handled.
 - Does your code show mastery of basic object oriented design and clean code principles.
-- Test coverage and type
+- Test coverage
 - Documentation
 - You will not be graded on UI/UX (that is what designers are for!) but basic readability of the interface is still important